 Continued design improvements and modifications have led to the increased application of shoulder arthroplasty with good long-term clinical results.
 Glenohumeral arthrodesis or resection is now rarely required.

-Below right: Dr. Jule Pean while operating, by Henri D. Toulous-Lautrec, 1891
+Below: Dr. Jule Pean while operating, by Henri D. Toulous-Lautrec, 1891

-Below: Dr. Pean's original prosthesis, housed in the Smithsonian Institute, Division of Medical Science's National Museum of History and Technology
+Left: Dr. Pean's original prosthesis, housed in the Smithsonian Institute, Division of Medical Science's National Museum of History and Technology